Major NY Tech Company Founder Who Flew Flight With Shatner One Of Two Killed In NJ Plane Crash

 de Vries began his private pilot training five years ago with his Fisher, who owned and operated Fisher Aviation, a Fairfield, NJ flight school.

-Their flight was bound for Sussex Airport from Essex County Airport when it went down Thursday, according to the FAA, which was assisting the The National Transportation Safety Board in investigating the cause of the crash.
+Their flight was bound for Sussex Airport from Essex County Airport when it went down, according to the FAA, which was assisting the The National Transportation Safety Board in investigating the cause of the crash.

-de Vries made news when he accompanied Shatner on the highly-publicized Oct.
-13 mission with Jeff Bezos' company, Blue Origin, online records show.
-His plane had been reported missing nearly an hour before it went down.
+de Vries made news last month when he blasted into space with Shatner on a highly-publicized mission with Jeff Bezos' company, Blue Origin.

+He and the "Star Trek" actor spent more than 10 minutes in space with Australian entrepreneur Chris Boshuizen and Blue Origin executive Audrey Powers, then later told Pittsburgh station KDKA that he hoped the Oct.
+13 adventure would inspire others to do the same.

+"I thought that would be important to me before we went up, and having done it makes me feel twice as much conviction," he said.
+"Maybe a thousand times more conviction.
+That is something we need to make accessible, in an equitable way, to as many people on the planet as possible."

 "The world lost a visionary," tweeted Nadia M. Bracken, who worked at Medidata Solutions, co-founded by de Vries.
 "May his legacy of innovation in the life sciences industry live on."